Pavle Medaković

-Pavle Medaković (1953, Belgrade, Yugoslavia) is a Serbian conductor.
+Pavle Medaković (born 1953) is a Serbian conductor.

 Education

-After obtaining a degree at conducting at the Faculty of Music in Belgrade 1977, he completed his further studies in 1982. under prof. Karl Österreicher at the Hochschule für Music in Vienna (University of Music and Performing Arts).
-M.Mus. degree at the Belgrade Faculty of Music Art in 1990.
-He later received advanced training at the master classes with Prof. Pierre Dervaux (1980) and Sergiu Celibidache (1981).
+He was born in Belgrade, in Yugoslavia at the time.
+He earned a conducting degree at the Faculty of Music in Belgrade in 1977, and completed further studies in 1982 at the University of Music and Performing Arts Vienna where he studied under Professor Karl Österreicher.
+He earned a Masters in Music degree at the Belgrade Faculty of Music in 1990.
+He received advanced training at master classes with Professor Pierre Dervaux (1980) and Sergiu Celibidache (1981).

 Career

-While he was studying he worked as a conductor of the famous Branko Krsmanovich chorus and won two first prizes at the Belgrade Chorus Festival in 1976.
-The same year he became the principal conductor of the Belgrade Chamber Opera and he performed operas by V.Fioravanti, D.Cimarosa, G. C. Menotti, G.Rossini, L.Chailly, G.Bizet, D.Radich, to mention just a few.
-With the same ensemble he conducted in Udine (Italy) at the Fourth International Festival of Modern Chamber Music (1980).
+While studying he worked as a conductor of the Branko Krsmanovich chorus and won two first prizes at the Belgrade Chorus Festival in 1976.
+The same year he became the principal conductor of the Belgrade Chamber Opera.
+He performed operas by composers including V. Fioravanti, D. Cimarosa, G. C. Menotti, G. Rossini, L. Chailly, G. Bizet, and D. Radich.
+With the same ensemble he conducted at the Fourth International Festival of Modern Chamber Music (1980) in Udine.

-He performed concerts with the Belgrade Philharmonic, Serbian Radio-Television Symphony Orchestra, Macedonian Philharmonic, Nis Symphony Orchestra, Seville Symphony Orchestra (Spain), Polish National Radio Symphony Orchestra (Poland), Burgas Symphony Orchestra and Ruse Symphony Orchestra (Bulgaria), Dresden Philharmonic (Germany).
+He performed with the Belgrade Philharmonic, Serbian Radio-Television Symphony Orchestra, Macedonian Philharmonic, Nis Symphony Orchestra, Seville Symphony Orchestra (Spain), Polish National Radio Symphony Orchestra (Poland), Burgas Symphony Orchestra and Ruse Symphony Orchestra (Bulgaria), and Dresden Philharmonic (Germany).

-For two years he was the artistic director of Franco -Yugoslav Musical Week (1981 and 1982), as a conductor of the Symphony Orchestra.
-After his successful concert with the "Ignaz Paderewsky" Philharmonic Orchestra (Pomeranian Philharmonic) in Poland (1988) he became their permanent guest conductor for many seasons (till 2006).
-For two years (1996 and 1997) he worked as a conductor at the Summer Academy of Sacred Music in Studenica Monastery (Serbia).

-Mr. Medakovich was the artistic director and the first conductor of the Symphony Orchestra in Mostar (Bosnia-Herzegovina) from 1983 to 1985.
-For two seasons, from 1986 to 1988, he was the conductor of chorus "Abrashevich" in Belgrade.
-From 1988 Mr. Medakovich is the principal conductor and artistic director of the Symphony Orchestra "Stanislav Binicki", Belgrade.
-The 2000 he was Director of Belgrade Philharmonic Orchestra.
-At the moment| he is principal conductor and artistic director of Symphony Orchestra "Stanislav Binicki", Belgrade.
-He is also a professor of orchestral training at the Academy for Beauty Arts in Belgrade.
+For two years he was artistic director of Franco -Yugoslav Musical Week (1981 and 1982), as a conductor of the Symphony Orchestra.
+After his successful concert with the Ignaz Paderewsky Philharmonic Orchestra (Pomeranian Philharmonic) in Poland (1988), he became their permanent guest conductor until 2006.
+For two years (1996 and 1997) he worked as conductor at the Summer Academy of Sacred Music in Studenica Monastery (Serbia).
+Medakovich was artistic director and the first conductor of the Symphony Orchestra in Mostar (Bosnia-Herzegovina) from 1983 to 1985.
+From 1986 to 1988, he was the conductor of Abrashevich chorus in Belgrade.
+In 1988 Medakovich became principal conductor and artistic director of the Stanislav Binicki Symphony Orchestra, Belgrade.
+In 2000 he was Director of [Belgrade Philharmonic Orchestra]He is a professor of orchestral training at the Academy for Beauty Arts in Belgrade.